How do I delete or remove an exported environment variable?

 The UnSet Command is useful for removing variables from the environment.
 It completely removes the variables from the list of variables that it tracks.
 When you unset a variable, it is no longer accessible because it has been removed from the environment variable list.

-Also, note that with an unset command you cannot unset readonly marked variables.
+Also, note that with an unset command, you cannot unset read-only marked variables.

 Syntax:

-UNSET variable_nameย
+UNSET variable_name

 If you want to unset for variable: GNUPLOT_DRIVER_DIR from the environment variable then you can do this: